AnnDing/AnnDing.github.io/index.md

 ---

 I am a final-year Ph.D student at the department of computer science, the University of Chicago.
 I am working with <a href="https://ttic.uchicago.edu/~kgimpel/">Prof. Kevin Gimpel</a> on Natural Language Processing, Machine Learning, and Deep Learning.
-My research focus on neural model robustness in text classification, controllable text generation, and latent-variable modeling of sentence.
+My research focuses on neural model robustness in text classification, controllable text generation, and latent-variable modeling of sentence.

 ## News

 - **Now**.
 I am currently searching for a full time position!
 Connect with me via <a href="https://www.linkedin.com/in/xiaoan-ding-232061214/">LinkedIn</a> or email (xiaoanding at uchicago dot edu).

 - **June 2021**.
 Presented at NAACL 2021 about my paper.
+-
 - **May 2021**.
 Join Natural Language Processing Group - Microsoft Research as a summer intern.

 - **April 2021**.
 Presented my thesis proposal.

 ## Selected Publication

 - [FlowPrior: Learning Expressive Priors for Latent Variable Sentence Models](https://www.aclweb.org/anthology/2021.naacl-main.259.pdf).
 **Xiaoan Ding** , Kevin Gimpel (NAACL'21)